Skip to content

 Its a really common word, reliability, but what does it mean?
 A lot of us petrolheads do grasp the basic concept that any car is bound to break, and it will then have to be repaired.
 But how many said petrolheads, especially those who never owned a car before, actually understand it?

-When you own a car, you will be accustomed and be reliant on it. (unless you hate driving) If said car breaks down, gets defected or for whatever reason is unable to be used, you’re out of a car.
+When you own a car, you will be reliant on it.
+If it does breaks down, is defected or for is unable to be used, you’re out of a form of transport.

 Schedules affected, plans cancelled.
-On top of having your time spent (COE spent in the case of Singapore), the additional inconvenience is also cost.
+On top of having your time spent (COE too in the case of Singapore), the additional inconvenience includes cost.

-You could find something very basic, common, and notoriously reliable and you would be skipping on the worry of heavy maintenance and bills, but I’ll break it down for less reliable cars, otherwise any.
+You could find something basic, common, and reliable and you will skip on most of the worry of heavy maintenance and bills, but those typically aren’t the poster cars enthusiasts want.

-Quoting the president and co-founder of Valve, the company behind many mythical titles like the Half-Life series: “I have never thought to myself that realism is fun.
+Quoting Gabe Newell – president and co-founder of Valve, the company behind many titles like the Half-Life series: “I have never thought to myself that realism is fun.
 I go play games to have fun.”

 ~Efini